AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Issues: tracking work
 Issues are your lightweight project manager.
 They capture intent before code exists, and they keep future-you honest about why a change happened.
 Treat them as the conversation starter and record of decisions: when someone asks “why did we do this?” you point to the issue.

-**What is an issue?** A single ticket that describes work to be done (feature, bug, question, chore).
-It is the source of truth for context, decisions, and acceptance criteria.
+An issue is a single ticket that describes work to be done (feature, bug, question, chore) and acts as the source of truth for context, decisions, and acceptance criteria.
 No code changes live here—only discussion and state.

 **When to open an issue:** new feature, bug, question, chore, or decision to document.